StevenBlack/vocab/million-dollar-words.md

 ### ectomorphic
-Literally means "skinny," but the word more accu- rately describes a personality type.
+Literally means "skinny," but the word more accurately  describes a personality type.
 Abbott was the ectomorph, Costello was the endomorph.
-Ecto- morphs are generally considered type-A personalities.
+Ectomorphs are generally considered type-A personalities.

 ### ecumenical
 Though it has religious implications and is often associated with the Christian church, the word is used to mean "worldwide" or "universal."
-An ecu- menical council on hunger would deal with the problem of hunger around the globe.
+An ecumenical  council on hunger would deal with the problem of hunger around the globe.
 Pronounced EHK-YOU-MEN-IH-CAL .

 ### edacious
 Devouring or consuming.
 Someone with an edacious appetite for books reads all the time; someone with an edacious appetite for food is probably fat.
-Don't confuse with audacious, which means having chutz- pah.
+Don't confuse with audacious, which means having chutzpah.
 Pronounced ID-AY-SHUSS.

 ### effete